leba0495/Code-Path-Pre-work/README.md

 <img src='http://g.recordit.co/XSHMAqBYil.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

 ## Notes

-Describe any challenges encountered while building the app.
 This small project was a big challenge because I had little familiarity with Xcode and Swift prior to attempting this pre-work.
-It was a good learning experience.
+I would say that adding contrains and making sure that the elements lined up correctly was a tideous task.

 ## License

     Copyright [2021] [Luis Brito]